On this page:

-EU requires food businesses to provide allergen information for non-prepackaged foods from 13 December 2014.
+EU Regulation requires food businesses to provide allergen information for non-prepackaged foods from 13 December 2014.
 Allergen information about dishes on our school menus is available on our website to download and also at the school.
-If your child has a medically diagnosed allergy, please notify your school so your child's requirements can be discussed with the catering manager where possible.
+If your child has a medically diagnosed allergy, please notify your school so your child's requirements can be discussed with the catering manager and provided where possible.

 School meals newsletter